2014 Poll of Small Business Owners

 Small business owners are less partisan than Congress on the minimum wage.
 Contrary to common perception, Republican small business owners are evenly split – with 49% against and 49% in favor of increasing the minimum wage and adjusting it to keep up with the cost of living.
 Not surprisingly, support for raising the federal minimum is stronger among Democratic respondents, with 84% favoring, and independents, with 61% favoring.
 Also, small business support for raising the federal minimum wage is strong across all regions of the United States.

 Small business owners are concerned about the impact climate change will have on their businesses - in some cases, they have already seen it - and they support federal action to address it by limiting carbon emissions from power plants.
-Read the complete polling report.
+Read the complete polling report in English or Spanish

 - Most business owners are concerned about climate change, regardless of whether the issue is characterized as “carbon pollution” or “climate change”.
 Majorities of business owners said they were concerned about “carbon pollution” (57 percent) and “climate change” (53 percent).